UDST/urbansim/docs/source/gettingstarted.rst

-UrbanSim has been an active research project since the late 1990's, and has undergone continual re-thinking, and re-engineering over the ensuing years, as documented in many of the `accumulated research papers <http://www.urbansim.com/research/>`_.
+UrbanSim has been an active research project since the late 1990's, and has undergone continual re-thinking, and re-engineering over the ensuing years, as documented in many accumulated research papers.
 Below is a brief, high-level summary of UrbanSim in only a few paragraphs from a modeling/programmer perspective.
 In pseudocode, UrbanSim can be boiled down to a series of models estimated and then simulated in sequence.::